Key Takeaways

 Which patient intake software should you choose?

 The answer comes down to your clinical context, not a feature checklist.
+Here is the clearest way to match platform to practice type:

 Final verdict